doublesecretagency/craft-googlemaps/docs/getting-started/config.md

     'maxmindLicenseKey' => getenv('MAXMIND_LICENSEKEY'),
     'maxmindService'    => getenv('MAXMIND_SERVICE'),

-    // Whether to log JS progress to the console (when a map is rendered) 'enableJsLogging' => true,
+    // Manage JS resources (when rendering a dynamic map on the front-end) 'enableJsLogging' => true,
+    'minifyJsFiles' => false,

     // Control the size of map UI elements in Address fields 'fieldControlSize' => 27,